I’m Saved! What Comes Next?

 You’re not alone if you’ve ever asked yourself this question.
 Many of us didn’t know what came next after we received the Lord Jesus Christ as our Savior.

-We surely greatly appreciate the tremendous steps God took to redeem us and to impart His eternal life into us so that we could be born again.
+We surely appreciate the tremendous steps God took to redeem us and impart His eternal life into us so that we could be born again.
 But believing in Jesus Christ is just the beginning of our Christian life.
 So much more lies ahead!
-Let’s look at some things that follow our first believing in the Lord.
+Let’s look at some things that should occur after we first believe in the Lord.

-Our believing in Jesus Christ is the inward aspect of our being saved, and our being baptized is the outward affirmation of our being saved.
-So after we believe, what comes next is the step of baptism.
+Believing in Jesus Christ is the inward aspect of our salvation, and being baptized is the outward affirmation of our salvation.
+So after we believe, the next step is baptism.
 These two go together.

 Mark 16:16 says, “He who believes and is baptized shall be saved.”
-The New Testament Recovery Version has a rich note on this verse that can help us understand why both believing and being baptized are necessary:
+The second part of note 1 on believes in the New Testament Recovery Version helps us see why both believing and being baptized are necessary:

 Consecrate yourself to the Lord

 Another step we need to take after we’re saved is to consecrate ourselves to the Lord Jesus.
 To consecrate yourself means to give yourself to the Lord.
 Paul says in Romans 12:1:

 “I exhort you therefore, brothers, through the compassions of God to present your bodies a living sacrifice, holy, well pleasing to God, which is your reasonable service.”

 By consecrating ourselves to the Lord, we become a living sacrifice, putting ourselves completely in God’s hands.
 Previously, our lives were for ourselves; now, they’re for Him.

 Consecrating ourselves to God helps us walk in His way, grow in His life, and enjoy His salvation.
 It also allows God to work in us.